Menu

 LED Lighting Supply LED High Bays Installed in a Gymnasium

-4. Certifications and Warranties
+Certifications and Warranty Support

 UL Listed Certification for Electrical Safety and Performance ETL Listed Certification for Product Safety Compliance DLC Qualified for High Energy Efficiency and Utility Rebates This LED Fixture is Dimmable 1-10V IP65 Rated-Dust Tight and Water Resistant Lighting Fixture IK08 Impact Rated-Durable Fixture with High Resistance to Mechanical Impact Built-in Motion Sensor-Automatic Lighting Control for Energy Efficiency and Safety 5-Year Warranty-Backed Assurance of Product Quality and Long-Term Reliability